troyhacks/MoonLight/docs/develop/development.md

 ### Technical notes

+#### LED drivers
+* Switch off to see the effect framerate in System Status/Metrics
+* Switch on to see the effect framerate throttled by a LED driver in System Status/Metrics (800KHz, 256 LEDs, 24 bits is 130 fps theoretically - 120 practically)

 #### Live Scripts

 * Uses ESPLiveScripts, see compileAndRun. compileAndRun is started when in Nodes a file.sc is choosen